atomo15/tsfqx-cmp_sc4990sp21/README.md

             c_index = 0                       # If the result higher than the max index assign zero instead of the result camera = image_source[c_index]    # Save Current Camera View
         ```
+       - [x] While using buttons, save the position of camera in variable
     - [x] Using return button ( ↩ ) to Capture the picture from camera on each view that the user choose and save to local storage
      ```python
        image_response = image_client.get_image_from_sources([camera])[0]